saulo-chaves/May_b_useful/README.md

-# SNP_code
+# May_b_useful
-Scripts for codification of SNP matrices
+Scripts and function that may be useful in the future

+## SNP matrix codifition
-In the "Bob_hom" function, we assume that your SNPs comes from inbred lines.
-"Bob_het" is for a non-inbred population.
+"Bob_hom" function - assumes that the SNPs come from inbred lines.
+"Bob_het" function - assumes that the SNPs come from a non-inbred population.

+## Tools
+"recod" function - straigthfoward way for recoding the data set

 This is a work in progress, so any comments or tips are most welcome.